Work samples

 Collection of the Reginald F. Lewis Museum of Maryland African American History and Culture

-All imagery in this work is a collection of family archives and photographs of relevant objects taken by the artist.
+All imagery in this work is drawn from family archives and photographs of relevant objects taken by the artist.

 • of labor and love